 Even if you plan to take a bus part of the way, you’ll still be walking 5-10 minutes, so plan to wear shoes you can walk in.
 Bikes are also welcome on MARTA trains if you want to shorten your commute.
 Bike racks will be available at the festival at 10th Street and Charles Allen Drive.

 3. Know Where to Park

 The three parking decks at the Lindbergh Center MARTA station are closest to Music Midtown.
 Two of the decks are off of Lindbergh Drive and have free daily parking, but no parking past midnight unless you use the long-term parking deck off of Syndey Marcus Blvd.($8 fee).
 When you enter any of the parking decks, you’ll receive a paper parking ticket.
 Keep the ticket with you.
 When you return to Lindbergh Center, you can validate the ticket in a yellow machine within the MARTA station.

 4. Consider Buses

 You can also take a bus to Music Midtown (just like taking the Braves Shuttle).
 It is free to ride the bus when you transfer from the train.
 Bus 27 is one option…it has a stop at 14th Street and Piedmont Avenue near one of the entrance gates, and you can board it at the Lindbergh Center or Midtown Station.
 Bus 12 is also a good option for those commuting from Georgia Tech or West Midtown.
-Use OneBusAway app or website for real-time bus arrivals.
+Use the MARTA on the Go app for schedules and real-time bus locations on a map.

 Note that bus 36 and 109 will be rerouted during the festival.